We are committed to safeguarding; if you have any concerns about the well being of a child in school please contact a member of staff.

 Welcome to Reception!

 Please read the sections of the website below for details about what we are learning about in the different areas of the learning this half term.
-We hope you enjoy reading our class page, where topic, literacy and mathematics information will be updated ready for the start of each half-term and latest news will be updated fortnightly on a Friday.
+We hope you enjoy reading our class page, where topic, literacy and mathematics information will be updated ready for the start of each half-term and the Reception blog will be updated fortnightly on a Friday.
 As always, there will be lots of photographs uploaded after all the exciting activities and events we get up to!

 The Reception team for this year will be: